dancedric/DOMfilter/README.md

 # DOMfilter

 ##Intro
-A jQuery extension that allows you to have a filter option that hides / shows elements.
+DOMfilter is a jQuery extension that allows you to have a filter option that hides / shows elements.
 No ajax or server activity, just frontend DOM manipulation.

-This extension looks for a container named `.filterable`.
-The code looks through all the `data-filter-attribute` of all children with the class `.item`, compiles them, and automatically generates filter controls under the `#filter-control` container.

-The "text search" feature is simply looking through the `.title` of each `.item` if it contains the string being searched.
-It is case-INsensitive

 Please do not download just yet.
 Code is still under development until this notice is removed..